-With Managed Threat Detection, Sophos has created a kind of “add-on service” for exactly such scenarios, which can be considered to strengthen the security concept in the short term.
-It makes the MTR team’s threat detection resources available to a much larger audience, which is something Sophos can only gain from.
-The more data available for analysis, the better the algorithms can be tuned, and it doesn't matter whether that data is contributed by customers using an MTR or MTD Agent.
+With Managed Threat Detection, Sophos has created a kind of “add-on service” for precisely such scenarios, which can be considered in the short term to strengthen the security concept.
+This will make the MTR team’s threat detection resources available to a much larger audience, which is something Sophos can only gain from.
+The more data available for analysis, the better the algorithms can be tuned, and it makes no difference whether this data is contributed by customers using the MTR or the MTD Agent.

 In principle, we would always recommend the MTR variant to all customers who want to protect their endpoints and servers with Sophos.
 But we also realize that this solution is not designed for every budget.
 However, it is better to start from the most expensive product with the highest security and work your way down, because security solutions are like insurance – you only regret having saved money when the damage has been done. 😜

 For anyone else who, for whatever reason, doesn’t want to or can’t yet throw their entire infrastructure overboard, Sophos Central Managed Threat Detection for endpoints and servers is certainly a strong addition.
 It is absolutely recommended to have the network activities monitored by a team of experts.